brorb/710-wiki/Content/Characters/SYSTEM.md

 ]
 ```

-Now SYSTEM no longer inputs the "0- 2-" command automatically, and new updates to the command help menu were discovered within its Terminal menu:
+Now SYSTEM no longer inputs the "0- 2-" command automatically, and a new update to the command help menu was discovered within its Terminal menu:
 ```discord
 [
   {